-The Shariah Board of the Bank was formulated in compliance with Section 13 of the Islamic Banking Regulation (2011), issued by the Maldives Monetary Authority.
-The Bank's Shariah Board acts independently in providing its opinions with due regard to the regulations of MMA and the opinions of the Shariah Council of MMA.
-The Shariah Board is an independent body of scholars with extensive knowledge and experience in Shariah law, Islamic economics and finance.
-All decisions of the Shariah Board are binding upon the Bank.
+The Shari'ah Committee of the Bank was formulated in compliance with Section 13 and 14 of the Regulation No. 2011/R-12 (Islamic Banking Regulation 2011), issued by the Maldives Monetary Authority.
+The Shari'ah Committee is an independent body of scholars with extensive knowledge and experience in Shari'ah law, Islamic economics and finance.
+The Bank's Shari'ah Committee acts independently in providing its opinions with due regard to the regulations of MMA and the opinions of the Shari'ah Council of MMA.
+All decisions of the Shari'ah Committee are binding upon the Bank.

-Composition of the Shariah Board
+Composition of the Shari'ah Committee

-The Shariah Board comprised of the following members as of 31 December 2020.

-Dr. Ejaz Ahmed Samadani

-Chairman of Shariah Board
+The Shari'ah Committee comprises of three members.

-Mufti Mohammed Ibrahim Mohammed Rizwe Member

-Dr. Ibrahim Zakariyya Moosa Member
+Name Designation Dr. Ejaz Ahmed Samadani Chairman of the Shari'ah Committee Mufti Mohammed Ibrahim Mohammed Rizwe Member of Shari'ah Committee Dr. Ibrahim Zakariyya Moosa Member of Shari'ah Committee

-Duties of the Shariah Board

-The duties and obligations of the Shariah Board consist of the following:
+The duties and obligations of the Shari'ah Committee consist of the following: